asset allocation strategy featured image showing different strategies

 Start simple.
 Keep costs low.
 Rebalance when you drift.
 And let time do the compounding.

-A simple ETF portfolio for beginners typically consists of 2–3 ETFs: a broad stock ETF for growth, a bond ETF for stability, and optionally an international stock ETF for geographic diversification.
-In Canada, all-in-one ETFs like XGRO or VBAL combine these into a single fund.
+A simple ETF portfolio for beginners typically consists of two to three ETFs: a broad stock ETF for growth, a bond ETF for stability, and optionally an international stock ETF for geographic diversification.
+In Canada, all-in-one ETFs bundle multiple asset classes into a single fund that rebalances automatically.
+These funds typically carry MERs between 0.18% and 0.25%, which is significantly lower than most actively managed mutual funds.
+ETF examples are provided for educational illustration only and are not investment recommendations.

-A common guideline is to subtract your age from 110 to get your approximate stock allocation.
-At 30, that’s roughly 80% stocks and 20% bonds.
-At 60, roughly 50/50.
-This is a framework, not a rule, your income stability, time horizon, and risk tolerance all matter.
+A common starting framework is to subtract your age from 110 to estimate your stock allocation.
+At age 30, that suggests roughly 80% stocks and 20% bonds.
+At age 60, roughly 50% stocks and 50% bonds.
+This is a rough guideline rather than a prescription, since individual circumstances including income stability, existing pension income, and personal risk tolerance all influence what allocation makes sense for any specific investor.
+This framework should be reviewed periodically as circumstances change.